argimenes/speedy-ts-reactive/docs/development/REPOSITORY_MAP.md

 ## Developer friction observed during documentation

-These are audit observations, not proposals implemented by this documentation change.
+These remaining limitations coexist with Stage 1; see [feature modules](../architecture/FEATURE_MODULES_AND_BLOCK_APPLICATIONS.md) for what is implemented.

 1. **Action implementation is distributed.** `binding-catalog.ts` makes actions look uniform, but execution may live in `InputGateway.runBinding`, `CrossBlockInput`, `CommandRegistry`, a toolbar, or a runtime service.
 Tracing an action often requires searching by ID.
 2. **Standoff rendering is only partly registered.** CSS types are table entries, while a new SVG geometry kind requires changing a union, schema, view switch, geometry module, and usually CSS/tests.
 A small renderer registry could eventually make this one extension point.
 3. **Block properties have no property contract/registry in the reactive path.** `appearance.ts` handles common CSS with a switch; complex properties are bespoke view code.
 The legacy `src/properties/block-properties.ts` can mislead a returning developer because it is not the active reactive registration path.
 4. **Graphical Block properties lack a shared layer lifecycle.** Extension authors must repeat local SVG ownership, measurement, observer, scheduling, and cleanup decisions.
-5. **Core registration mixes Block views and commands.** `registerCoreViews` is the application registration point, but its name hides command registration and encourages one growing file.
+5. **Legacy assembly still mixes Block views and commands.** New modules use application composition and owned registrations; unmigrated features still use `registerCoreViews` and direct editor services.
 6. **Several identities are essential but easy to confuse.** The types are aliases of `string`, so TypeScript does not prevent persisting a `NodeKey` where an authored Block ID was intended.
 7. **Normal, extended, Workspace, and history-enrolled persistence formats coexist.** Their boundaries are deliberate, but discovering which one a feature touches requires reading several codecs/services.
 8. **Legacy and reactive source live side by side.** Familiar class names under `src/blocks` remain useful history but can send new work down the inactive imperative path.

-The largest practical improvement would be a coherent extension registry for properties/renderers and actions.
-Until that exists, use the explicit checklist above and keep changes local.
+Extend only the boundary an actual feature needs.
+Property/effect registries, gesture ownership and broader panel/menu contributions remain later-stage work; the Timer pilot does not authorize building them speculatively.